mjrizing/mjrizing/README.md

 ### 💡Interest

-* To Become a full-stack developer
+* To Become a full-stack system engineer
 * Deep and Broad Technical experience
-* AWS Cloud
+* AWS Cloud & Networking